 - 3. The financial contribution will be based on the open market value of housing units in the borough.
 The sum will be applied to the specific number of affordable housing units required calculated to one decimal place, without any rounding up or down of values e.g. 20% of 7 units = 1.4 units. - 4.
-The size, type, mix and tenure of affordable dwellings provided shall be negotiated on a case by case basis having regard to the most up-to-date Strategic Housing Market Assessment and Rural Affordable Housing Needs Survey.
+The size, type, mix and tenure of affordable dwellings provided shall be negotiated on a case by case basis having regard to the most up-to-date Strategic Housing Market Assessment, and Rural Affordable Housing Needs Survey and the requirement of national policy and national planning guidance, including First Homes. - 6.
+Affordable housing should be designed as an integral part of developments and be 'tenure blind' in relation to other properties within the site. - 7.
+Affordable housing will be subject to legal agreements or planning conditions to ensure that they remain affordable dwellings in perpetuity. - 8.
+The incremental development of a large site through proposals for less than 10 dwellings will not be permitted.